 - Flora, pelts, bones, mounted specimens, fossils, and rocks arrayed at an interactive "touch table."

-- table with NRS display and info about reserves–– postcards, fact sheet, newsletter signup sheet and flyers (Mildred E. Mathias Graduate Student Grant Program, NRS Field Studies Program, etc.)
+- table with NRS display and info about reserves–– postcards, fact sheet, newsletter signup sheet and flyers (Mildred E. Mathias Graduate Student Grant Program, NRS California Ecology and Conservation course, etc.)